overbrowsing/pruner/tools/tile-maker/README.md

 Tile Maker is a Python application designed to process images for web projects that use `pruner.js`.
 It splits images into a grid of tiles, offering options for resizing, custom grid sizes, image formatting, and compression.
 Additionally, the application can export HTML snippets for easy embedding into web pages.

-## How It Works
+## How it Works

 - **Processing a Single or Multiple Images**: The application allows you to process either a single image (one) or all images within a [target folder](/tools/tile-maker/target/).
 If you choose to process all images, the tool automatically detects all supported image formats (.png, .jpg, .jpeg, .webp) in the folder and processes them sequentially.
 - **Resizing the Image (Optional)**: Before splitting the image into tiles, the tool gives you the option to resize the image to a custom width and height.
 This feature is optional but useful if you want to adjust the image’s resolution for optimisation or if you’re working with particularly large images that need resizing before processing.
 - **Splitting the Image into Tiles**: The image is divided into a grid based on the number of columns and rows specified.
 The script calculates the individual tile dimensions by dividing the image’s width by the number of columns and the height by the number of rows.
-- **Saving Tiles with Compression**: Each tile is saved as an individual image in the WebP format, which addresses the [“serve images in modern formats”](https://developer.chrome.com/docs/lighthouse/performance/uses-webp-images) opportunity within the Google Lighthouse test.
+- **Compression and Formatting**: Each tile is saved as an individual image in the WebP format, which addresses the [“serve images in modern formats”](https://developer.chrome.com/docs/lighthouse/performance/uses-webp-images) opportunity within the Google Lighthouse test.
 The tiles are saved with a compression quality setting of 80 to ensure they meet the ["efficiently encode images"](https://developer.chrome.com/docs/lighthouse/performance/uses-optimized-images) opportunity within the Google Lighthouse test.
 - **HTML Snippet Generation**: If you choose to export an HTML snippet, the tool generates a HTML file with an `<img>` tag for each image processed.
 The tag includes the data-pruner attribute, which contains the image name, the grid dimensions (number of columns and rows).
 This HTML code can then be embedded in your web pages to dynamically load the tiled images using `pruner.js`.
 -	**Batch Processing and Summary**: If processing multiple images, the tool provides an overall summary at the end, including the total number of tiles created for all images, the size of the tiles, and the grid dimensions used for the process.